Table of Contents

 In life, sometimes things happen when you least expect them.
 But that doesn't mean you can't try to be as prepared as possible.
 Critical illness insurance is one way you can prepare.
 This type of insurance helps provide coverage for some types of serious, life-threatening illnesses.
 The illnesses covered are defined by, and subject to the terms of, your policy.

-Critical illness insurance does not replace the need for health insurance but may be a complement to health insurance if you're self-employed.
 The policy pays you a cash benefit to help protect your quality of life with the freedom to use the money however you choose.
 You can use the money to help pay off debts, supplement lost income, arrange for child care while recovering, take a trip or simply maintain your quality of life.

 The Bottom Line